Support for Parents

 Support Her Decisions

 If your child and her spouse choose to pursue medication or therapy as part of treatment for postpartum depression, it’s important to support them in their decision.
-Seeking treatment as prescribed by medical and mental health professionals is vital to the recovery process.
+Seeking treatment as medical and mental health professionals prescribes is vital to recovery.

 PostpartumDepression.org Team